Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the MARVEL National Centre of Competence in Research of the Swiss National Science Foundation.
-Simulation time was provided by the Swiss National Supercomputing Centre (CSCS) under project IDs mr0 and ch3, amounting to $3.7$ million core hours to complete this study.
-The authors would also like to thank Davide Campi for his help in evaluating the stability of unaries, as well as Francesco Ambrosio, Antimo Marrazzo and Thibault Sohier for many useful discussions.
+Simulation time was provided by the Swiss National Supercomputing Centre (CSCS) under project IDs s580, mr0, and ch3, amounting to 60,000 calculations and $5$ million core hours.
+The authors would also like to acknowledge useful discussions with Francesco Ambrosio, and thank Matteo Giantomassi, Michiel J. van Setten and Gian Marco Rignanese for providing fully-relativistic ONCV pseudopotentials.